-The White House Just Released A Log Of Trump's First Call with Zelenskiy
+Log Of Trump's April Call With Zelenskiy Contradicts Original White House Readout

 The April call happened the night of Zelenskiy's election win and, according to testimony in the impeachment inquiry, the comedian-turned-politician was in a joking mood.
 Trump was upbeat, too.
 Trump even mentioned the Miss Universe pageant, which he used to own, saying Ukrainians always had great people.

+In one serious moment, Zelenskiy emphasized Ukraine's independence.
 "We are an independent country, and independent Ukraine — we're going to do everything for the people," Zelenskiy said.

 Zelenskiy invited Trump to attend his inauguration and to visit his country to see it for himself.
 Trump said he would be sure to send "a great representative" to the event.